Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

 The text introduction on the home page will be animated on loading, with the company name and a short sentence of information.
-Icons on the homepage will change colour on hover and will display discriptive text when double clicked.
+Icons on the homepage will change colour on hover and will display descriptive text when double-clicked.

-The user will be able to interact with the data on the second page by searching through the products available using filtering buttons and place an order though an emailJS order form.
+The user will be able to interact with the data on the second page by searching through the products available using filtering buttons and place an order through an emailJS order form.

 The order form will pre-populate the product type field from the clicked link in the product card.
-The form will also validate the quantity for the business and alert the customer if the quantity is to large for an online order.
+The form will also validate the quantity for the business and alert the customer if the quantity is too large for online orders.

-On the third page the user will be able to send an email to the business via emailJS and view the location of its premise on Google Maps.
+On the third page, the user will be able to send an email to the business via emailJS and view the location of its premise on Google Maps.
-A confirmation message will display when the email has been sent successfully or an error if unsuccessfull.
+A confirmation message will display when the email has been sent successfully or an error if unsuccessful.

 ### Wireframes
-A mock up of how the site will be layed out is available here via [Wire Frames](assets/read_me/wire_frames.pdf).
+A mock-up of how the site will be laid out is available here via [Wire Frames](assets/read_me/wire_frames.pdf).

 *Please press `CTRL + Click` to open in a new window.*

 ### Color Scheme
 ![Color Swatch](assets/read-me/color-swatch.png)
-The above color swatch shows a guide line for the color scheme of the site, Colors are brand colours which have been adopted for the following reasons:
+The above color swatch shows a guideline for the color scheme of the site, Colors are brand colours that have been adopted for the following reasons:

 Color | Consumer Association
 ------|---------------------